-The intention is for the event to inform research, policy and public debates about health inequalities in the UK, with the aim of ensuring future research makes the best possible contribution to policy and public debates.
-It will also lead to the following outputs:
+The intention is for this project to inform research, policy and public debates about health inequalities in the UK, with the aim of ensuring future efforts to promote research evidence to policy audiences also engage with public views and experiences.
+We are planning to produce the following outputs:

 - A journal article and related blog piece exploring how the results of the national survey and citizens’ juries together suggest people in the UK think about health inequalities and potential policy responses.